 The shameful numbers

-Perhaps the most shocking piece of information is that as long as 29 countries in Africa and Asia continue to permit this practice, some 86 million additional girls could experience genital mutilation by the year 2030.
+Perhaps the most shocking piece of information is that as long as 29 countries in Africa and Asia continue to permit this practice.
+Some 86 million additional girls could experience genital mutilation by the year 2030.

-Even in countries that have banned the practice by law, they have struggled to completely eradicate it; in spite of it being illegal, some cultures resist the change.
+Even in countries that have banned the practice by law, they have struggled to completely eradicate it.
+In spite of it being illegal, some cultures resist the change.

-Fortunately, the ongoing work of NGOs and major global health organizations has been met with success, and the recent decision in Nigeria is a clear example of this.
+Fortunately, the ongoing work of NGOs and major global health organizations has been met with success.
+The recent decision in Nigeria is a clear example of this.
 Therefore, it is critical to continue to promote health education.
 Let’s talk about the risks that this terrible procedure poses to girls and women worldwide.

-While it’s important to allow indigenous cultures and traditions to persevere, it is also essential that we raise awareness and change the pervasive mentality surrounding this practice that has claimed thousands of lives and still causes much suffering today.
+It’s important to allow indigenous cultures and traditions to persevere.
+But it is also essential that we raise awareness and change the mentality surrounding this practice that has claimed thousands of lives and still causes much suffering today.It might interest you...